 A formerly wetland-rich landscape, the poverty and heavy metals pollution at Agbogbloshie, Ghana, have been the subjects of many international headlines and essays over the years.

-While there’s a sound logic to point fingers at the Western use-and-throw away consumer culture for a place such as Agbogbloshie, I’ll be arguing on this page that this blame-casting business frequently goes overboard by absolving poorer countries for their part in it.
+While there is sound logic to point fingers at the Western use-and-throw-away consumer culture for a place such as Agbogbloshie, I’ll be arguing on this page that this blame-casting business frequently goes overboard by absolving poorer countries for their lax environmental regulations.

 Agbogbloshie in 2021